FarsetLabs/farsetlabs.github.io/about/rules_and_policies.md

     * If it is unsafe to do so;
     * That others are currently using;
     * That is marked as out of order or not to be used.
- * Store your projects and materials safely and with care;
+ * Store your projects and materials safely and with care in the provided member storage boxes;
  * Do not bring or use banned or unsafe materials or equipment;
- * All personal equipment being left or stored in the space must be labeled under the [HDL](hardware_donation_license.html) with, at least, the owners contact details and a "GB DND" clause (Give Back, Do Not Disassemble).
+ * All personal equipment being left or stored in communal areas of the space must be clearly labeled with the owners contact details;
  * Any equipment brought to the space with the intention of being [donated](/about/donations.html) for communal use must be labelled as such as per the [HDL](hardware_donation_license.html), and confirmed via [donate@farsetlabs.org.uk](mailto:donate@farsetlabs.org.uk) in advance.
+Such equipment will be labeled with, at least, the owners contact details and a "GB DND" clause (Give Back, Do Not Disassemble).
+ * Equipment not otherwise clearly labeled is assumed to have been abandoned and will eventually be relabeled as Farset communal equipment.

 ### Housekeeping